Meade LightBridge Mini 130 Dobsonian review

 Perhaps if the finder was located a little closer to the focuser this might improve the system.

-- For more models like this, read our guide to the best tabletop telescopes.
+This telescope features in our list of the best telescopes for beginners.
+For more models like this, read our guide to the best tabletop telescopes.

 We placed the LightBridge Mini 130 on the observing trolley we often use for a laptop and were quickly in action with the 26mm eyepiece.